lordzerato/WrapperGithubApi/README.md

 # WrapperGithubApi

 WrapperGithubApi is a backend service designed to support the **RepEx - GitHub Repositories Explorer** project.
-The main goal of this API is to act as a wrapper around GitHub's REST API and hide the GitHub token to prevent its exposure to the client or frontend, ensuring a secure way to access GitHub data.
+This API acts as a secure wrapper around GitHub's REST and GraphQL APIs, hiding the GitHub token to prevent exposure on the frontend.

 ## Purpose

-This project serves as a server component for the RepEx project (GitHub Repositories Explorer), which can be found at [RepEx GitHub Repository](https://github.com/lordzerato/GitHub-repositories-explorer).
+This API acts as a secure wrapper around GitHub's REST and GraphQL APIs, hiding the GitHub token to prevent exposure on the frontend.

+## Key Features

+- Secure GitHub API access (REST & GraphQL)
+- Built with FastAPI + Uvicorn for high performance
+- Response time logging via middleware
+- OpenAPI and ReDoc auto-generated documentation at `/docs` and `/redoc`
+- Centralized error handler for consistent API responses
+- Built-in caching using `cachetools`

 ## Technologies Used